StackVista/stackstate-docs/develop/reference/scripting/script-apis/telemetry.md

 ### High-cardinality metrics

 For high-cardinality metrics, the number of time steps that can be retrieved at once is limited.
-So it may happen that a query executed as an instance query returns more timeseries than when it is interpreted as a range query.
+So it may happen that a query executed as an instance query returns more time series than when it is interpreted as a range query.
 The way to fix this is to make the [time series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) more specific, by adding additional label matchers.

 ## (Deprecated) Function: `Telemetry.query(dataSourceName: String, query: String)`